Ji-Hwan Bae Preview, Player Props: Pirates vs. Cardinals

-On Saturday, Ji-Hwan Bae (coming off going 1-for-5) and the Pittsburgh Pirates face the St. Louis Cardinals, whose starting pitcher will be Drew Rom.
-First pitch is at 7:15 PM ET.
+On Sunday, Ji-Hwan Bae (on the back of going 2-for-4 with an RBI) and the Pittsburgh Pirates face the St. Louis Cardinals, whose starting pitcher will be Zack Thompson.
+First pitch is at 2:15 PM ET.

-He had a one-hit showing in his most recent game (1-for-5) against the Cardinals.
+He racked up two hits (going 2-for-4 with an RBI) in his most recent game against the Cardinals.

 Ji-Hwan Bae Game Info & Props vs. the Cardinals